sist-cs120/acoustic-lan/src/project_4/README.md

 The group provides two devices: NODE1 and NODE2.

 NODE3 is a public FTP Server, which supports anonymous login.
-The list of suggested test FTP Servers is given in &quot;serverlist.txt&quot;.
+The list of suggested test FTP Servers is given in 'serverlist.txt'.

 CK (6 points).